 Downstairs, you’ll find the living room, it’s tempting to just blast the aircon after a hot walk in town.
 Theres a flat screen tv mounted on the wall and a dvd player to play your favourite movies.
 Most guests will bring their own cables to watch their favourites.
 Wifi is strong throughout the whole house, so its good to catch up with folks at home and share the wonders of the day.

-This little nook also provides a washer and dryer, they can be found at the back of the kitchen that leads to a very convenient 3rd bathroom renovated in mind for cyclists who want to wash up before entering the house.
-There is a separate entrance at the back, a quaint little retro alley accessible from a parallel street to main front of the house.
+This little nook also provides a washer and dryer, they can be found at the back of the kitchen that leads to a very convenient 3rd bathroom.
+There is a separate entrance at the back, a quaint little retro alley accessible from a parallel street to main front of the house, perfect for sweaty cyclists to enter from.

-A few minutes walk away is the famous food court, New World Park , mostly busy during lunch times for the office crowd, the food is consistent and cheap and fresh.
-There’s also Giant, a super market to get easy supplies during your stay.
+A few minutes walk away is the famous food court, New World Park , mostly busy during lunch times for the office crowd, the food is consistent, cheap and fresh.
+There’s also Giant, a super market for supplies during your stay.
 Cute little shops and cafes lace the streets, and also check out Jalan Nagore the spine for Nagore Square , bring your camera to capture the colourful buildings that surround you.

 Booking Elephant’s House is easy .
 Discover Penang independently, at your own pace, and don’t forget to experience our street food and talk to the locals.
 Most of us love a chat.